Claim: Women in Germany face the loss of unemployment benefits if they decline to accept work in brothels.

 Origins: A news story about a 25-year-old German woman who faced cuts to her unemployment benefits for turning down a job providing "sexual services'' at a brothel was carried by a variety of English-language news sources in January 2005.
 It has struck a chord in many

 We were initially skeptical about the literal truth of the version reported in the English press, however, because the issue seemed to have received scant attention in the German press.
-In fact, the origin of this story was evidently a
+In fact, the origin of this story was evidently a 18 December 2004 article published in the Berlin newspaper Tageszeitung (also known as TAZ) which did not report that women in Germany must accept employment in brothels or face cuts in their unemployment benefits.
+(Although it claimed there had been "isolated cases" of such, it did not provide any source or documentation to back up that statement.)

 The Tageszeitung merely presented the concept of brothel employment as a technical possibility under current law; it did not provide any actual cases of women losing their benefits over this issue.
 The article also quoted representatives from employment agencies as saying that while it might be possible for employment agencies to offer jobs as prostitutes to "long-term unemployed" women, they (the agencies) could not require anyone to work in a brothel.
 (The agencies noted that brothels used "other recruitment channels" anyway.)